-2018 will see the publication of Brecht's Collected Poems in English translation - over a thousand poems, translated and introduced by Tom Kuhn and David Constantine (W.W.
+2018 sees the publication of Brecht's Collected Poems in English translation - over a thousand poems, translated and introduced by Tom Kuhn and David Constantine (W.W.
 Norton) and the Brecht Yearbook: Recycling Brecht (Camden House), a collection of essays arising from the conference held in Oxford in 2016.
 In 2019 we have already seen The Writer's Workshop, a collection of Brecht's dramatic fragments, translated into English and collected together for the first time (Bloomsbury), and in October we will publish Brecht's Refugee Conversations, a series of wonderfully comic satiric dialogues, in English for the first time, translated by Romy Fursland and edited and introduced by Tom Kuhn.

 - Brecht's Me-Ti, a collection of fragments, aphorisms and poems, translated and edited by Antony Tatlow (July 2016)

 - Brecht's unfinished novel The Business Affairs of Mr Julius Caesar, translated by Charles Osborne, available for the first time in English translation (ed.
 Anthony Phelan, January 2016)